Wologman/Mental_Health/04_Anxiety Management.md

 **Confidence:** Practice the behaviour.
 If necessary practice in an environment where the consequences are lower.

-#### 1.11 Dealing with other people or a partner
+#### 1.11 Coping with a difficult people
 Confidence is precious, never let anyone tear mine down to boost their own ego.
 Either In work or personal life.
-If someone does this to me again, walk away and never look back, she can sort herself out.

-If that is impractical or impossible try to discuss the matter, don’t just let it slip.
+Before it gets to that try to discuss the matter, don’t just let it slip.
 Refer to texts like [Non-violent communication](https://www.goodreads.com/book/show/71730.Nonviolent_Communication) by M. Rosenberg.
-Enlist the support of others, or professionals if appropriate.
-What ever I do, remember the problem is about them not about me.
+Enlist the support of professionals if appropriate.
+What ever I do, remember the problem isn't about me.

 I don’t need to be someone’s emotional punching bag.
+Past misfortune is no justification for ongoing abuse.
+If a partner does this to me consistently, walk away and never look back, she can sort herself out.

 ### 2. Control Work Specific Anxiety

 - Recognize that some level of anxiety is normal, and will always be there.
 It means you care.
 Anxiety by its self is not unhealthy, unless you believe it is [1].
 Learn to manage and accept some stress, use it to push yourself on.

 - Chose work that has meaning to me, as opposed to trying to impress others.
 It’s also better for self-esteem and confidence.